catorsu/SmartInfo/docs/backend/CODE_ COMMENT_Guide.md

         Side Effects:
             - Inserts a new record into the `chats` table in the database.
             - Logs the creation event.

-        @preconditions: `user_id` must correspond to an existing, valid user.
-        @postconditions: A new chat session record linked to `user_id` will exist in the database.
         """
     ```